Skip to main content

 Not everyone who uses weight loss injections will lose weight, but trials suggest that most people using semaglutide (Wegovy) can expect to lose around 15% of their body weight, depending on the dose they’re taking, while people using tirzepatide (Mounjaro) can expect to lose around 20%.

 However, trials also show that most people who stop using these drugs regain the weight they’ve lost.
-This limits the potential health benefits of GLP-1 agonists.
+This could limit the potential health benefits of GLP-1 agonists.
 It also raises questions around the physical and mental health impacts of weight cycling (losing and regaining weight in a repeated pattern).

 Do weight loss injections have side effects?